Global minimum corporate tax rate: Possible implementation in the United States

 After assuming office for his second term in January 2025, President Donald Trump issued an Executive Order stating that the United States would, effectively, withdraw from and not further apply provisions of the global tax deal.

 This put the agreement in doubt since it would likely not go forward without the U.S., which is home to several of the world’s largest companies and digital services providers.

+In January 2026, the 147 countries and jurisdictions working within the OECD Inclusive Framework agreed to a 'side-by-side arrangement' that accommodated objections from the United States.
+The Treasury said that the agreement would "have U.S.-headquartered companies remain subject to only U.S. global minimum taxes while exempting them from Pillar Two".
+This is based on a recognition of the fact that the United States already operates corporate global minimum taxes of c.15% of (albeit these are blended and don't operate jurisdiction by jurisdiction, as per the OECD's proposals).